nasa-gibs/onearth/doc/configuration.md

 There is a `--generate_links` option that will automatically create soft links to files designated as the "default" for time varying layers (read this [documentation](archive.md#default-files) for more information on "Default Files").

-Additionally, there is an option to generate mapfile configurations for MapServer: `--create_mapfile`
+Additionally, there is an option to generate mapfile configurations for MapServer: `--create_mapfile`.
+Mapfile header files must exist in the `MapfileConfigLocation` of the environment configuration.
+Resulting mapfiles will be placed in the location specified with `MapfileLocation`.

 ### Restart Apache